Fed official suggests substantial rate hikes may be needed

 AP Economics Writer

-The Federal Reserve may have to raise its benchmark interest rate much higher than it has previously projected to get inflation under control, James Bullard, who leads the Federal Reserve Bank of St. Louis, said Thursday.
+The Federal Reserve may have to raise its benchmark interest rate much higher than it has previously projected to get inflation under control, James Bullard, president of the Federal Reserve Bank of St. Louis, said Thursday.

 Bullard’s comments raised the prospect that the Fed’s rate hikes will make borrowing by consumers and businesses even costlier and further heighten the risk of recession.
 Wall Street traders registered their concern by sending stock market futures further into the red early Thursday.
-The Dow Jones Industrial Average was down about 330 points shortly before trading began.
+The Dow Jones Industrial Average fell about 180 points, or 0.5%, in morning trading.

 The Fed’s key short-term interest rate “has not yet reached a level that could be justified as sufficiently restrictive,” Bullard said.
 “To attain a sufficiently restrictive level, the policy rate will need to be increased further.”